mancusoa74/ESP8266_I.O.Broker/Arduino/Telegram/TelegramBot-master/README.md

 #Arduino WiFi101 Shield - Telegram BOT Library

-An Arduino IDE library around the Telegram Bot API to be used with WiFiShield.
+An Arduino IDE library around the Telegram Bot API to be used with ESP8266.

 Application written by [Giancarlo Bacchio](giancarlo.bacchio@gmail.com)